 Kastrup International Airport connects the Danish capital with numerous European and world destinations.
 The plane is, without a doubt, the most convenient and quickest way to get to Denmark.
 The airport is located on the island of Amager, just 8 kilometers from the Danish capital, and just over 24 kilometers from Malmö.
 It is one of the busiest airports in Northern Europe, with around 30 million passengers in 2016 alone.
 Info and direct connections, available on our official page.

 The best way to reach the center is the subway.
 This is a highly efficient service, which allows you to arrive in just 15 minutes.
 The stop is at the airport's T3 terminal.
 Keep in mind that all the Terminals are connected to each other by a free shuttle service.

 The M2 line has a frequency of 4 / 6 minutes during the day, and 12 / 15 minutes in the evening.
-You need to buy a single-ride ticket for 3 ZONE, at the cost of 36DKK (just under 5 €).
-The ticket can be purchased at vending machines with coins or credit card, and is valid for 60 minutes from validation.
+It is necessary to buy a single ticket for 3 ZONE, at the cost of 36DKK (about 5 €).
+The ticket can be purchased from the vending machines with coins or credit card, and 60 is valid minutes from the validation.